MM1026-DS/West_bengal_election_2021/README.md

-I am analyis the data and try to find out the information about the which is important for the election point of view
+I am analyzing the data and trying to find information that is important from an election point of view."

 <a href="https://public.tableau.com/profile/mayank.mishra4078#!/vizhome/InnovationandElection/Story3?publish=yes">Tableau Dashboard Analysis</a>